How Seed Becomes Oil

 Canola plants, which are recognizable by their small yellow flowers, grow 3-feet to 5-feet tall and produce pods with seeds that are similar in size and color to poppy seeds.
 Each canola seed is approximately 44% oil — among the highest in oilseed crops and twice as much as a soybean!

 The more than 1 billion pounds of Omega-9 Canola Oil that are produced annually start as canola seeds planted by farmers, primarily in Western Canada and the Northern United States.
-The journey from these farms to the consumer’s fork is a complex one and requires partnership among Dow AgroSciences, farmers and oil processors, as well as food manufacturers and foodservice companies.
-The resulting product — healthier food and healthier businesses — makes all the effort worthwhile.
+The journey from Omega-9 Canola seed to oil is a complex one that requires partnership among Dow AgroSciences, farmers and oil processors, as well as food manufacturers and foodservice companies.